Let's put weird and weird together/and make it even weirder!/Weird, weird space is/su-u-pe-er-weird!

 Charles Atlas Superpower: Shinobu, after Lum arrives (in one movie, when Lum left the Earth, she lost her power).
 Also Asuka, though she inherited this from her mother and is able to run 100 meters in a few seconds while wearing 200 kgs worth of medieval armor.

 Ataru might also qualify, given his ability to survive crushing, severe beatings and sundry other trauma, and of course Lum's electric shocks, as well as performing some epic gymnastic feats to avoid them.
+To say nothing of how the first time he met Asuka while she was running all out on her obstacle course, he succeeded in outrunning her when he spotted a hint the there was a cute girl under all the armor.

 Childhood Friend Romance: Ataru and Shinobu in the early chapters.
 She ceases to care roughly around the time Mendou shows up.